Glazing Bars

 Glazing Bars For Glass

-Lonsdale offers a wide range of glazing bars for single glazing, double glazing and triple glazing.
-These vary in appearance from traditional to modern, white or brown, and both self-supporting glazing bars and glazing bars suitable for fixing on top of timber rafters are available.
+Lonsdale offers a wide range of structural glazing bars for single glazing, double glazing and triple glazing.
+These vary in appearance from traditional to modern, are available in a range of colours, and both self-supporting glazing systems and glazing bars suitable for fixing on top of timber rafters are available.

-Traditional Inverted T Bars are glazing bars featuring an upside down ‘T’ shape with either continuous beads or a snap or screw on capping to retain the glass.
+Traditional Inverted T Bars feature an upside down ‘T’ shape with either continuous beads or a snap or screw on capping to retain the glass.
 Examples are our SkyGard Glazing bars and PlasGard Glazing Bars

 Box-Bar Glazing Bars have the advantage of thermal breaks so offer better insulation values and reduce risk of condensation in heated spaces.
 See our ThermGard Glazing Bars